What is diverticular bleeding?

 Normally, a diet with enough fiber (also called roughage) produces stool that is bulky and can move easily through the colon.
 If a diet is low in fiber, the colon must exert more pressure than usual to move small, hard stool.
 A low-fiber diet also can increase the time stool remains in the bowel, adding to the high pressure.

-Pouches may form when the high pressure pushes against weak spots in the colon where blood vessels pass through the muscle layer of the bowel wall to supply blood to the inner wall.
+Pouches may form when the high pressure pushes against weak spots in the colon.
+Weak spots are where blood vessels pass through the muscle layer of the bowel wall to supply blood to the inner wall.

 Bleeding occurs when the blood vessel going to the pouch breaks open.